-Forest School is in its third year, delivering high quality provision and continues to allow the children to flourish and improve their personal development significantly.
+Forest School is in its fourth year, delivering high quality provision and continues to allow the children to flourish and improve their personal development significantly.
 This has extended to all children now visiting a Forest site in Balcombe and improving their skills in a Forest setting with supervision from highly qualified instructors.
 New Early Years children had induction sessions involving Forest School tool work, something which was highly commended and praised by the new cohort of parents.
 This has also developed into an extra-curricular club which is well attended by children across a range of years as well as a bespoke SEND, weekly session for our most vulnerable pupils as a further support mechanism alongside the Recovery Curriculum.
+We have three Level 3 trained Forest School leaders who hold the full qualification including outdoor First Aid certification and training to plan and run sessions for all year groups.

 Computing has been another area which has continued to grow significantly and seen lots of improvements.
 We are now in a position where a large number of staff have gained their Apple Teacher status and they are now actively pursuing further CPD and using this to develop their teaching of Computing.
 E-safety has continued to remain a core component of all units of work, with children discussing this readily with staff to aid their understanding.
 We have been successful in delivering the DfE demonstrator programme alongside WPSA and staff there.
 This has focused on ensuring remote learning platforms are in place and being used effectively by schools in the South of England.
+We have a Digital Safety Forum who meet termly to better understand the current landscape around keeping children safe online and working with families to enhance their understanding and promote healthy 'digital conversations'.